djangobits/tezoswallets/README.md

-Any updates?
+Any updates to this list?
 Feel free to create a pull request or contact me on Twitter, Telegram or Riot (tezos:matrix.org): @djangobits